arm-on/linux-essentials/README.md

 | tensorboard --logdir /path/to/save/the/logs --port 8895 | Run Tensorboard on port 8895 and save its logs to the specified directory (logdir) |
 | ssh -L 8080:localhost:8888 <REMOTE_USER>@<REMOTE_HOST> | Use a jupyter which is running on port `8888` (on a remote server) on your local port `8080` (by connecting to the `<REMOTE_USER>@<REMOTE_HOST>` using SSH) - This is called "port forwarding" |

-Note: To install Anaconda for all linux users, do the following steps:
+### To install Anaconda for all linux users, do the following steps:

 1. Download Anaconda .sh installation file from its website.
 2. Run `sudo -i` to be the root user.
 3. Run `sudo apt-get update`